ContentSquare/chproxy/docs/content/en/configuration/caching.md

 multiple replicas deployments.
 Currently only [Redis](https://redis.io/) key value store is supported.
 Configuration template for distributed cache can be found [here](https://github.com/ContentSquare/chproxy/blob/master/config/#distributed_cache_config).

+#### Response limitations for caching
+Before caching Clickhouse response, chproxy verifies that the response size is not greater than configured max size.
+This setting can be specified in config section of the cache `max_payload_size`.
+The default value is set to 1 Petabyte.
+Therefore, by default this security mechanism is disabled.